JamieMBright/clear-sky-models/README.md

 We obtained these input data from the MERRA2 reanalysis database.
 The reader is again referred to the data section of our paper in order to learn how to access these inputs.

+## Disclaimer
+We do not offer support for these models, however, we welcome any fixes or edits suggested by users.
+The intelectual property of these models remains with the authors credited within the paper.
+All models made available are already in the public domain, notable methodologies are not such as REST2v9 which is proprietry and McClear which is a website.